irisSong/nutui-react/src/packages/cell/doc.en-US.md

 :::

-### Grouping usage
+### Group usage

-The 'divider' property allows you to keep the lower edge from being displayed between cells.
+You can use the `divider` attribute to prevent the bottom lines between cells from displaying.

 :::demo